Purshow/lmms-engine/examples/diffusion_language_model/README.md

 # DLLM Training with Muon Optimizer

-This guide demonstrates how to train a DLLM (Differential Language Model) using the Muon/Adam optimizers in the LMMs Engine framework.
+This guide demonstrates how to train a DLLM (Diffusion Language Model) using the Muon/Adam optimizers in the LMMs Engine framework.

 ## Overview

-**DLLM (Differential Language Model)** is a novel architecture that processes sequences using differential mechanisms for improved training efficiency and performance.
+**DLLM (Diffusion Language Model)** is a novel architecture that processes sequences using diffusion mechanisms for improved training efficiency and performance.

 let $\boldsymbol{x}_t=(x^{1}_t,\dots,x^{n}_t)$ indicate the target textual sequence,